 Fecal microbiota transplantation

-Another approach targeting gut dysbiosis in HE patients is Fecal microbiota transplantation (FMT): this innovative treatment was investigated by Bajaj et al[228], who performed an RCT comparing its efficacy, in terms of cognitive improvement, adverse events, microbiota and metabolomic changes, versus standard of care in patients with recurrent HE.
-A suitable stool donor was selected through cross-sectional microbiome data, and patients enrolled in the FMT arm were then administered a 90 mL enema after a 5-d broad-spectrum antibiotic course.
-After 150 dof follow-up, there was a statistically significant cognitive improvement in the FMT group, together with increased microbial overall diversity and expansion of beneficial taxa.
+Another approach targeting gut dysbiosis in HE patients is Fecal microbiota transplantation (FMT): this innovative treatment was investigated by Bajaj et al[228], who performed an RCT comparing its efficacy, in terms of cognitive improvement, adverse events, microbiota, and metabolomic changes, versus standard of care in patients with recurrent HE.
+A suitable stool donor was selected through cross-sectional microbiome data, and patients enrolled in the FMT arm were then administered a 90 mL enema after a 5 day broad-spectrum antibiotic course.
+After 150 days of follow-up, there was a statistically significant cognitive improvement in the FMT group, together with increased microbial overall diversity and expansion of beneficial taxa.
 No severe adverse events were registered.

-A very recent study by the same authors has strengthened this approach, suggesting long-term (12-15 mo) safety and sustained improvement in clinical and cognitive function parameters with prevention of HE recurrence among patients who received FMT[229].
+A very recent study by the same authors has strengthened this approach, suggesting long-term (12-15 months) safety and sustained improvement in clinical and cognitive function parameters with prevention of HE recurrence among patients who received FMT[229].

 CONCLUSION

 HE is a serious complication of cirrhosis that significantly impacts on the quality of life of both patients and caregivers and heavily contributes to hospitalizations and mortality in these patients.
-The association between HE, malnutrition, sarcopenia and poor prognosis is nowadays sound, and there is accumulating evidence that in this context intestinal dysbiosis and gut hyperpermeability play a pivotal role, being part of an altered interaction between the gut, the liver, and the brain.
-The findings discussed in this review show in their entirety and complexity the fundamental implication of gut-liver-brain axis in development of HE, as well as the important role that dietary modifications and modulation of microbiota may play in preventing and treating HE.
+The association among HE, malnutrition, sarcopenia, and poor prognosis is nowadays sound, and there is accumulating evidence that in this context intestinal dysbiosis and gut hyperpermeability play a pivotal role, being part of an altered interaction between the gut, the liver, and the brain.
+The findings discussed in this review show in their entirety and complexity the fundamental implication of the gut-liver-brain axis in the development of HE, as well as the important role that dietary modifications and modulation of microbiota may play in preventing and treating HE.
 If it is true that further research is surely necessary to achieve stronger scientific evidence in the very complex field of HE, it is equally true that current data suggest that the path taken is the right one.

 REFERENCES